thanhloantran005/introduction/README.md

 # 👋 Introducing Myself

 Hello!
 I'm **Thanhloan Tran**, a rising junior at Princeton University majoring in Civil Engineering and minoring in Statistics and Machine Learning.
-I enjoy data analysis and storytelling, communicating meaningful insights to drive business decisions.
-With an engineering background, I’m drawn to the problem-solving aspect of breaking down complex challenges into clear solutions.
+I enjoy data analysis, storytelling, and communicating meaningful insights to drive business decisions.
+With an engineering background, I love the problem-solving aspect of breaking down complex questions to a clear framework.

 **What I do**
 - Querying & modeling data with **SQL**